I have hearing loss and I love a good Netflix binge. But the thing is, that combo doesn't always work well together.

 Learn more about the Nuheara TV streamer

 Lexie makes this list for their affordable price and good quality.
-Lexie hearing aids do not directly stream TV audio into your device.
-Still, they provide amplification that allows wearers to listen to their surroundings and better hear their TV.
-The Lexie product is a simple battery-powered device that I trialed last year and found reliable, easy to use, and effective.
+Lexie is the sole licenser of Bose hearing aids and while they don't stream TV audio into your device, they do provide amplification that allows wearers to listen to their surroundings and better hear their TV.

 Traditional Hearing Aid Brands - Full Audiology Support

 The three hearing aid brands listed above are each purchased online.
 If you have more severe hearing loss or want more hands-on support, you may want to see a traditional audiologist.
-A local audiologist will give you a hearing test and will help you purchase hearing aids from one of the established medical-grade brands on the market (Starkey, Oticon, ReSound, Phonak, Widex).

 Each of these brands sells an accessory streaming device that can be plugged into your TV and send audio directly into your ears.
 Even without the streaming device, these high-quality devices will help you pick up TV dialog.